Estimating Ground Reaction Forces from Inertial Sensors: Results and Discussion

 In the scenario \textsc{personal}, \textsc{knn} and \textsc{ser} achieve substantially lower MAPE than \textsc{lstm} for several biomechanical variables, e.g., loading rate and net vertical impulse, as expected.
 Notably, while the best RMSE and rRMSE achieved by \textsc{knn} in the scenario \textsc{personal} (\cref{tab:rmse_z,tab:rrmse_z}, row \textsc{all}) are worse than those of the scenario \textsc{everyone}, its MAPE values are substantially lower for most biomechanical variables; unexpected MAPE reductions are observed in the scenario \textsc{personal} also for \textsc{lstm} (e.g., for loading rate and contact time).
 In general, similarly to related work \cite{Alcantara22}, MAPE values are significantly higher for biomechanical variables that depend on sensitive features of the GRF waveform, e.g., the loading rate, which depends on rate of change of the vertical GRF.

-This analysis shows that RMSE and rRMSE of the predicted GRF are not always useful estimates of the accuracy of the derived biomechanical variables (which depend on specific features of the GRF waveform), and that \emph{personal data is especially useful when biomechanical variables are of interest}.
-The presence of various types of artifacts in the predictions from \textsc{others}' data, despite achieving a low RMSE, highlights the potential for further improvements.
+This analysis shows that RMSE and rRMSE of the estimated GRFs are not always useful estimates of the error of the derived biomechanical variables (which depend on specific features of the GRF waveform), and that \emph{personal data is especially useful when biomechanical variables are of interest}.
+The presence of various types of artifacts in the estimations from \textsc{others}' data, despite achieving a low RMSE, highlights the potential for further improvements.